 The background

-On Pro Football Reference.com, players “whose career was of similar quality and shape” put Eric Dickerson on par with Franco Harris, Barry Sanders, Thurman Thomas, Tony Dorsett, Marcus Allen, Walter Payton, Emmitt Smith and O.J.
+On Pro Football Reference.com, under players “whose career was of similar quality and shape,” Eric Dickerson is determined to be on par at various points in his career with Franco Harris, Barry Sanders, Thurman Thomas, Tony Dorsett, Marcus Allen, Walter Payton, Emmitt Smith and O.J.
 Simpson.
-Dickerson ultimately most compares to Simpson, mostly because it was Simpson’s single-season NFL rushing record that Dickerson right past blew past 12 years after Simpson was the first to break 2,000 yards.
+Dickerson ultimately is most compared to Simpson, since it was Simpson’s single-season NFL rushing record that Dickerson right past blew past 12 years after Simpson was the first to break 2,000 yards.

 Six Pro Bowls, five first-team All Pro selections and four rushing titles were on Dickerson’s resume when he retired in 1993 with 13,259 yards.
 At the time, only Payton (16,726) had more yards.
 Jim Brown, considered the benchmark of any NFL running back, had retired with 12,312 in 1965 with a standard no one came close to until Payton passed him more than a decade later.